A Legacy of Excellence in Social Work Education

 Practicum

-Students participate in career-relevant practicum experiences to translate learning into direct application, completing a generalist experience focused on foundational social work practice and a specialization practicum emphasizing work with individuals, families and groups.
-Pitt provides a supportive process for finding each student’s practicum site, which, when appropriate, can include their place of employment.
+Students participate in career-relevant practicum experiences to translate learning into direct application.
+Students complete a generalist experience during their first year focused on foundational social work practice, and a specialization practicum in their final year emphasizing work with individuals, families and groups.
+Pitt SSW provides a supportive process for identifying each student’s practicum placement, which, when appropriate, may include a student’s place of employment.

 The Practicum Experience at a Glance:

-• Request placement based on your areas of interest, receive dedicated placement support and benefit from Pitt’s extensive partner network
+• Identify placement based on your areas of interest, receive dedicated placement support and benefit from Pitt’s extensive partner network*

-• Spend approximately 12–16 hours per week at your generalist or specialist practicum site (1080 hours total)
+• Spend approximately 12-16 hours per week at your generalist and specialist practicum sites (totaling 1080 practicum hours)

-• Include hours spent at your current place of employment (as deemed appropriate by your practicum advisor)
+• May include hours spent at your current place of employment (as assessed and determined by your practicum advisor)

 • Receive ongoing support from faculty and staff